FerranMarin/axie-scholar-utilities/README.md

 # Roadmap

 - Integrate with Discord (via a bot, maybe?)
+- Add transfer axies capabilities (will need an axie to transfer from account to account)
 - Release a desktop app (even more convenient)
 - ...
 - Add functionality to get QR codes, maybe(?)